 “No, no!
 I mean American sit-coms.
 They write dumb men.”

 Ah.
-So instead of “most modern television shows have dumbed-down male characters,” you mean “one genre in American television has dumbed-down male characters, so that will necessarily determine a different genre in British television.”
+So instead of “most modern television shows have dumbed-down male characters to make women look good,” you actually mean “one genre in American television has dumbed-down male characters, so that will necessarily determine a different genre in British television.”
 Okay.
 But now that we’re getting to an actual point of concern, let’s talk about it.

 Except I can’t really comment.
 I don’t follow modern American sit-coms, so I honestly don’t know if they really are mostly about smart women mocking dumb men, and I’m not interested in watching a half-dozen randomized episodes for research.
 I suspect it’s not as prevalent as protested, that it’s more notable cases of smart women and dumb men standing out over the less notable smart women and smart men or the outdated-but-well-documented smart men and dumb women, but maybe I’m wrong and most of modern American comedy really is about men written exactly like women of the 50s, 60s, and 70s shows.
 And 80s shows.
 And 90s shows.
 And….